 Since its inception in 2001, the Vernberg Lecture has become one of the Arnold School’s signature programs, bringing internationally recognized speakers to campus to discuss public health topics, including obesity, cardiovascular disease, strokes and aphasia, tobacco policy and air pollution.

 Parking in the adjoining parking garage on Park and Pendleton Streets is subject to availability and cannot be guaranteed by the USC Alumni Center.
 The garage is managed by the City of Columbia who charges hourly rates for parking.
+Entrances to the garage are located on Park and Pendleton Streets.
+After passing the entrance to the Hilton, please proceed on the second level and the entrance to Alumni Center will be at the side of the deck overlooking Lincoln Street.
 My Carolina's entrance from the Park Street garage is on the 2nd floor.
 Street level entrances are on Senate Street.